DorotaSzota/PriceNegotiationApp/README.md

 # To do:
-	- priceproposal and product mappers might need removal - check
+	- priceproposal and product mappers might need removal - check, rework the mappers
+	- add authentication (GetProductDto add price and that it can be accessed only by someone logged as admin)
+	- add unit tests